 JCDecaux conducts visits and inspections to manufacturing facilities of suppliers located overseas.
-Inspections were not able to be conducted in 2020 due to restrictions on international travel due to COVID-19.
+Inspections were not able to be conducted in 2021 due to restrictions on international travel due to COVID-19.

 JCDecaux also conducts ongoing training of key procurement staff to reinforce knowledge of appropriate purchasing behaviours and standards.
-Reinforcing an understanding of, and commitment to, the JCDecaux Charters in 2021 is a priority for the JCDecaux business globally.
+Reinforcing an understanding of, and commitment to, the JCDecaux Charters has been a priority for the JCDecaux business globally in 2021.